Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Here’s where technology can definitely give you a boost.
 Instead of crunching the numbers week after week and month after month, apps and other digital tools can improve the ease of fulfilling this important, but arguably boring, mathematical task.

 Your bank may well offer an automated tool or dashboard that shows in real-time your spending and saving.
-This means you can pay attention to account balances and itemized spending category breakdowns.
-That super clear picture of where money is actually going may also reveal potential opportunities to cut back.
+This means you can see account balances and itemized spending category breakdowns to have a clear picture of where your money goes and where you might cut back.

-Some banks also allow account holders to set up personal financial goals — such as monthly savings targets — and then automatically track their transactions against these objectives.
-These can be helpful when you are trying to maximize your savings and achieve a sense of financial security.
+Some banks also allow account holders to set up personal financial goals — such as monthly savings targets — and then automatically track their transactions against them.
+This can be helpful when you are trying to boost savings and your sense of financial security.

 While learning how to automate savings can take the headache out of managing finances, it’s wise to revisit the amounts periodically.
-Cash flows change from time to time, and there may be new opportunities to save.
+Cash flows change from time to time (you get a raise, you pay off a car loan, you have a baby), and there may be new opportunities to save.

 Even if nothing of note has changed, some individuals may find that they have more room to contribute to savings than they estimated at the outset.
 Even increasing automated savings by 1% per paycheck can help savings grow faster.